clojurewerkz/elastisch/README.md

 ## Supported Clojure versions

 Elastisch is built from the ground up for Clojure 1.3 and up.
+Clojure 1.4 is highly recommended.

 ## Elastisch Is a ClojureWerkz Project